Katherine S. Newman is the author of award winning books on poverty and the working poor, middle class economic insecurity, and school violence.

 Katherine appears frequently on radio and television to speak on a wide range of subjects related to work and education.
 She has been a guest on Bill Moyers Journal, CBS Morning News, Nightline, and PBS News Hour as well as the CBC and the BBC.
 Her opinion articles have appeared in the New York Times, the Nation, and the Chronicle of Higher Education.
 And her work has been featured in the Washington Post, the Wall Street Journal, the Los Angeles Times, and the Philadelphia Enquirer, among others.

-Her latest book, co-authored with Elisabeth S. Jacobs, on the effect of tight labor markets on the working poor, will be published by the University of California Press.
+Her forthcoming book, Moving the Needle, written with Elisabeth S. Jacobs, explores the effect of tight labor markets on the working poor.